alx-alexpark/parkalex.dev-ng/src/content/blog/nixieclock.md

 ## Soldering SMD for the first time.

 In past times, I just paid JLC to assemble all my SMD parts because it was convenient, and I didn’t know how to solder SMD.
 But this time, I had too many specialized parts that it would cost too much, and I figured I’d want to learn at one point.
-After consulting advice from a friend, I figured that using a hot plate would be the easiest method by far.
+After consulting advice from a friend, I was told that using a hot plate would be the easiest method by far.
 While I messed up the first time because I failed to heat the board enough, the second time everything reflowed perfectly.

 ## Success!